-As long as I can remember, every year during Easter vacation my family would jump in the aqua 1950 something Buick and drive to Sarasota, Florida.
-We would leave at 2-4:00 a.m. and drive until around 6:00 p.m., when we would stop at a Holiday Inn for dinner and sleep.
+For as long as I can remember, every year during Easter vacation my family would jump in the aqua 1950 something Buick and drive to Sarasota, Florida.
+We would leave at 2-4:00 a.m. and drive until around 6:00 p.m. when we would stop at a Holiday Inn for dinner and sleep.
 Then we’d do it again the next day until we hit Sarasota.
 I remember one time we had to wait for a cow to get off the road.

 When Mom would fall asleep Dad would rev it up to 100 mph.
 As soon as Mom woke up, we'd tell her and she'd say "Oh Bud!" and give him a hit on his arm.

 We stayed in the same motel every year.
 It was owned by a couple who lived on-site and my parents became friends with them.

 The private gated pool was across the street.
 There were 1-bedroom to 3-bedroom units available.
 We always stayed in the largest unit.
 They were like little apartments with a full kitchen.
 We had to cross the street to go to the pool but the ocean was very close (about a block worth of sand once you crossed the street).